jntme/t-twient/README.md

 used packages
 -------------

-- `tweepy` you can get `tweepy` here: https://github.com/tweepy/tweepy
+- `tweepy` - you can get it here: https://github.com/tweepy/tweepy